metaleap/go-xsd/README.md

 **XSD includes** are all loaded and processed together into a single output .go source file.

 **XSD imports** are rewritten as Go imports but not otherwise auto-magically processed.
-If you see the generated .go package importing another "some-xsd-xml-whatever-name-_go" package that will cause a "package not found" compiler error, then to make that import work, you'll first need to also auto-generate that package with makepkg yourself as well.
+If you see the generated .go package importing another "some-xsd-xml-whatever-name-_go" package that will cause a "package not found" compiler error, then to make that import work, you'll first need to also auto-generate that package with *xsd-makepkg* yourself as well.

 **XSD documentation annotation** is rewritten as Go // code comments.
 Yeah, that's rather neat.